echilaka1/letcode-30-days-challenge/README.md

 - Longest Common Subsequence: Given two strings text1 and text2, return the length of their longest common subsequence.
 A subsequence of a string is a new string generated from the original string with some characters(can be none) deleted without changing the relative order of the remaining characters. (eg, "ace" is a subsequence of "abcde" while "aec" is not).
 A common subsequence of two strings is a subsequence that is common to both strings.
 If there is no common subsequence, return 0.

 - Maximal Square: Given a 2D binary matrix filled with 0's and 1's, find the largest square containing only 1's and return its area.

+- Binary Tree Maximum Path Sum: Given a non-empty binary tree, find the maximum path sum.For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
+The path must contain at least one node and does not need to go through the root.